 What Is a "No Asset" Chapter 7 Bankruptcy Case?

-In a no-asset Chapter 7 bankruptcy case, you keep your property and your creditors get nothing.
+In a no asset Chapter 7 bankruptcy case, you keep your property and your creditors get nothing.

-By , Attorney · Northwestern University School of Law
+By , Attorney · University of the Pacific McGeorge School of Law

 Many Chapter 7 filers can keep all or most of their property—but not always.
-When a filer must give up property in Chapter 7, the case is an asset case.
-By contrast, in a no-asset Chapter 7 bankruptcy case, the debtor keeps all property, cash, and valuables.
+When a filer must give up property in Chapter 7, the case is an "asset" case.
+By contrast, in a "no asset" Chapter 7 bankruptcy case, the debtor keeps all property, cash, and valuables.

 • File the bankruptcy petition.
 You file a packet of papers called the Chapter 7 bankruptcy petition.
 As with all Chapter 7 cases, you must qualify for Chapter 7 relief.
 You must pass the means test and take a credit counseling course.